-BJP bring both creative process and movement practice into the studio through master classes, workshops, and residencies.
+BJP brings both creative process and movement practice into the studio through master classes, workshops, and residencies.

 BJP’s teaching practice is based in a fervent passion for movement, articulate language creating passages into complex material(s), and a learning environment that bridges welcoming playfulness with rigorous work ethic.
 BJP’s full teaching philosophy.

 Ignite the physical and cultivate the conceptual.
 A contemporary practice of roving through contemporary practices involving technical rigor, artistic clarity, rhythmic acuity, improvisational research, and somatic awareness.
 We will start on the floor (centering, warming, welcoming), press through the space (traveling, spiraling, harnessing momentum) and culminate with phrases that push performance and perseverance.
 We will invest in the fullness of our bodies, test our relationship with gravity, play with the edges of musicality, and cultivate detail within instinct.
 Together, we seek to bolden our individual voices while honing ensemble awareness.

 Part listening, part engaging, partner the body and space.
 Move through a progression of partnering skills into a shaped phrase where body meets body.